EonOfCatastrophe/EonOfCatastrophe/README.md

 You can approach me, though I suggest whispering.
 I'd miss out on the actual message.

 Any form of interaction is okay, but kindly refrain from kissing and cuddling.
-Not too comfortable with it, even with friends.
+Not too comfortable with it, even with some friends. (unless we're close though.)

 DNI
 - Flying penises